CBRN Specialist (74D MOS) Job Description

 The Roles Of Chemical, Biological, Radiological And Nuclear Specialists

-The 74D MOS - Chemical, Biological, Radiological, and Nuclear Specialists (CBRN) are highly trained soldiers who can work in any environment.
+The 74D MOS is the Army classification for a Chemical, Biological, Radiological, and Nuclear Specialists (CBRN).
+These individuals are highly trained soldiers who can work in any environment.
 They are trained to handle all types of weapons threats as well as decontaminate hazardous material spills or accidents within our own (as an example) hospitals where radiation from (X-ray), or medicines or fuels (chemicals), as well as biological or nuclear releases.

-CBRN Specialists protect the country from the threat of these weapons of mass destruction and any weapon of a chemical, biological, radiological or nuclear type.
-They do this by planning, employing highly sophisticated equipment, and coordinating defense systems against these weapons agents in support of joint and combined arms operations.
-These systems include:
+CBRN Specialists protect the country from the threat of weapons of mass destruction.
+The weapons they train to detect, and protect against, include any weapons of a chemical, biological, radiological or nuclear type.
+The 74D MOS specialist use planning and highly sophisticated equipment, and coordinating defense systems.
+They work in support of joint and combined arms operations.

 - CBRN reconnaissance systems